DESTINATIONS | ALL OUR TRIPS | SPECIAL OFFERS | TAILOR MADE TOURS | RESPONSIBLE TOURISM | GUIDES & MAPS | TESTIMONIALS

 Italy has many different long-distance hiking routes to offer, ‘spiritual’ routes as well as ‘cultural routes’!
 Not without reason there is a saying according to which ‘all roads lead to Rome’!
 Which has been true for more than 2000 years now!

-Genius Loci Travel offers you the best choice of long-distance walks in Italy, including of course the famous Via Francigena, all the way from the Alps to Rome, but also the ‘Via di San Francesco’ (Way of St. Francis) to and from Assisi, and of course the world’s oldest road Via Appia (and the southern Via Francigena), from Rome to Benevento, and from Benevento to Brindisi in Puglia.
+Genius Loci Travel offers you the best choice of long-distance walks in Italy, including of course the famous Via Francigena, all the way from the Alps to Rome (the most popular stages of whih are those from Lucca to Siena, from Siena to Lake Bolsena and from Orvieto/Lake Bolsena all the way to Rome), but also the ‘Via di San Francesco’ (Way of St. Francis) to and from Assisi, and of course the world’s oldest road Via Appia (and the southern Via Francigena), from Rome to Benevento, and from Benevento to Brindisi in Puglia.

 We offer all these tours with (optional) luggage transfers, GPS-tracks of the best possible routes, the best possible maps and a road book in either English or German.